barnacl437/scampages-datamine/README.md

 > You can learn what's inside and freely distribute non-copyrights materials.
 This repo, ditto however, may in some chances has copyrighted materials that belong to their respective owners.
 I am neither responsible nor relating to anything regarding creation of these materials.
 Caveat emptor.
 >
 >  **Do not** use this for further scamming attempts.
 Your actions shall be ruining people's life, therefore if you are thinking about doing so, the world will tell you to halt.
+> Also, you should *never* be fallen for these scams and remember to stay safe when browsing online.
 >
 > This project is inspired by [Discord Datamining](https://github.com/Discord-Datamining/Discord-Datamining).
 I am quite moved by their attempt to log and dump JS files to seek changes per every discord client update, so I just recreated this idea for a more, or less, other purpose.